barrerasaezgonzalo/web-dashboard/README.md

-# Personal Dashboard – Senior React Developer
+# Personal Dashboard

 ## Description

 This project is a **personal dashboard** built with **React 18 and Next.js 13**.
-It is designed to be highly interactive, efficient, and modular, displaying **tasks, notes, news, financial indicators, motivational phrases, and AI-generated predictions**.
+It is designed to be highly interactive, efficient, and modular, displaying **google search, top sites, financial indicators, tasks, notes, news, motivational phrases, AI-generated predictions, AI prompts and more**.

-The main goal is to showcase **advanced React skills**, including performance optimization, complex state management, lazy loading, memoization, API integrations, and real-time database persistence.
+The main goal is to showcase **React skills**, including performance optimization, complex state management, lazy loading, memoization, API integrations, and real-time database persistence.

 ---